-2. Alternative Lending Is Not A Last Resort
+2. Alternative Lending Is Not a Last Resort

 There is a misconception that alternative lending is a last resort (perhaps because with the mountains of paperwork and high rate of denying applicants, bank loans seem exclusive), but in reality, they were created in response to the demands of the marketplace.
 Unlike traditional banks, alternative lenders use a wide-angle lens when looking at those businesses with whom they may invest, allowing them to thoroughly examine the overall health of a business.
-This means utilizing social media such as FaceBook posts, Twitter and Instagram followers, and Yelp reviews in addition to balance sheets and business plans.
+This means utilizing social media such as Facebook posts, Twitter and Instagram followers, and Yelp reviews in addition to balance sheets and business plans.

 3. New Technology Is Creating Better Lending Products

-In turn financial technology, or fintech, uses new technology and innovation with available resources in order to compete in the marketplace of traditional financial institutions and intermediaries in the delivery of financial services.
+In turn, financial technology, or fintech, uses new technology and innovation with available resources in order to compete in the marketplace of traditional financial institutions and intermediaries in the delivery of financial services.
 This allows lenders to give a fair shot to those small businesses that deserve increased capital to create better products but cannot obtain traditional loans.
 They do this by taking a hybrid approach to lending rather than falling into the traditional categories of Marketplace versus Balance Sheet lending.
-Banks see many small businesses as being too high risk, yet small businesses are the backbone of the American economy.
+Banks see many small businesses as being a too high risk, yet small businesses are the backbone of the American economy.

 4. Innovation Is Giving More People Access to Capital

-After crowdfunding platforms such as Go Fund Me and Kickstarter, which while innovate ways to utilize social media, don’t always generate the capital needed for significant growth, the only real option for those entrepreneurs who were unable to obtain a bank loan, was a merchant cash advance.
+After crowdfunding platforms such as Go Fund Me and Kickstarter, which while using innovative ways to utilize social media, don’t always generate the capital needed for significant growth, the only real option for those entrepreneurs who were unable to obtain a bank loan, was a merchant cash advance.
 (Although, one benefit to platforms like Kickstarter is the promise of goods or services to investors, rather than financial repayment.)
 Often times, these proved to not be the healthiest financial choice for a small business as the loan agreements, which include a percentage of daily revenue being paid to the lender, would result in a business effectively paying a 50 percent interest rate.
 Unlike most merchant cash advances or even traditional banks, online lenders often offer flexible terms that allow for added payments, but without hidden fees or seemingly arbitrary increases in terms or interest rates.
 This can be attributed to the idea that many alternative lenders have capital that is highly diversified, ensuring that they can be successful in both strong and weak economies, which bodes well for the small business owner.

 5. Flexibility Allows Small Businesses to Grow